 In a membership site, the pages are typically password protected…so anytime someone tries to socially share a link to a course page they’re particularly impressed with, it’ll just lead a non-member to the website login page (or wherever you’ve pointed your redirect).

-Not only does this make for a not-so-positive experience with your site, it also misses an opportunity to make your pitch to whomever clicks on the social links!
+Not only does this make for a not-so-positive experience with your site, it also misses an opportunity to make your pitch to whoever clicks on the social links!